 Adidas Falcon Elite 4 Review Facts

-Adidas is a very well known brand around the world when it comes to athletics.
-Adidas is known for producing gear and clothing for almost every major worldwide sport, with an emphasis on quality and style.
-The Falcon Elite 4 is the fourth iteration in the Falcon Elite series, which is one of Adidas’ lesser known models that is designed for more casual use.
-The Falcon Elite 4 is not the most recent version of the shoe, but still offers some decent features for a runner looking for a more casual shoe.
+Adidas is a very well-known brand around the world when it comes to athletics.
+Adidas has a reputation for producing gear and clothing for almost every major worldwide sport, with an emphasis on quality and style.
+The Falcon Elite 4 is the fourth iteration in the Falcon Elite series, which is a lesser known model of Adidas’ that is designed for more casual use.
+The Falcon Elite 4 is not the most recent version of the shoe but still provides decent features for a runner looking for a more casual shoe.

-The outsole of a shoe is the piece on the outside, directly on the bottom of the shoe.
+The piece on the outside directly on the bottom of the shoe is called the outsole.
 Because this piece is what consistently makes contact with the ground, it has the responsibility of providing good traction and also being durable.
-The outsole of the Falcon Elite 4 is made of a fairly standard carbon rubber.
+The Falcon Elite 4's outer sole is made of a fairly standard carbon rubber.
 Carbon rubber is a very standard choice for outsoles due to the fact that it is generally very durable and has good grip as well.
-Usually companies will advertise their own special blend of rubber, but this rubber seems to just be a standard carbon rubber, which makes sense when you consider the price of the Falcon Elite 4.
+Usually companies will advertise their own special rubber compound, but this rubber seems to just be a standard carbon rubber, which makes sense when you consider the price of the Falcon Elite 4.
 The outsole also features a concave heel counter, which is pretty common on Adidas shoes.
 This piece helps add a bit of support and traction to the shoe.
 Apart from these main features, the outsole of the Falcon Elite 4 does not offer too much.
 Overall it is decently durable and gripping.

-The midsole is the piece responsible for protecting and cushioning the foot, while also returning energy.
-This is due to its positioning in between the outsole and upper.
+The area responsible for protecting and cushioning the foot, while also returning energy is known as the midsole.
+This is because of its positioning, sandwiched in the upper and outer sole.
 The midsole of the Falcon Elite 4 is made of EVA foam, which is another very standard choice for midsoles.
-EVA foam is known for being lightweight, springy, and durable.
+Ethylene Vinyl Acetate, or EVA, is lightweight, springy, and durable.
 All these features are useful for making a midsole that is responsive, light, and resistant to wear and tear.
 The midsole also features some AdiPrene technology.
-This is a special blend of EVA that is supposed to reduce shocks and impacts, while being lighter and not adding much to the overall weight of the shoe.
+This is a special blend of EVA that is supposed to reduce shocks and impacts while being lighter and not adding much to the overall weight of the shoe.
 Overall, the midsole of the Falcon Elite 4 is pretty good, and utilizes effective materials to make the shoe cushioning and responsive.

-The upper refers to the part of the shoe that secures the foot from the top, and contains the laces.
+The upper refers to the part of the shoe that secures the foot from the top and contains the laces.
 The upper is composed of mesh with synthetic overlays.
-This is an extremely common choice for uppers, as mesh is inherently breathable, and flexible thanks to the holes that are intentionally woven into it.
-This is the case for the Adidas Falcon Elite 4 as well, as the upper is pretty breathable and flexible overall.
+This is a very popular choice for shoes, as mesh is inherently breathable and flexible due to the intentional weaving of holes.
+This is the case for the Adidas Falcon Elite 4 as well, and the upper is pretty breathable and flexible overall.
 It is also fairly light which is an added bonus.
 The synthetic overlays are another common choice for uppers, as they add some stability and security to the mesh, while still not restricting the movement too much.
-The upper also features a padded insole, which adds some comfort to the inside of the shoe.
-Overall, the upper of the Falcon Elite 4 is very solid, though not super cutting edge by any stretch.
+The upper also features an insole with some padding, which adds some comfort to the inside of the shoe.
+The upper of the Falcon Elite 4 is very solid, though not super cutting edge by any stretch.
 It definitely does its job of securing the foot and providing decent durability and flexibility.

-Comfort is another factor of running shoes that should always be considered.
-Uncomfortable shoes are definitely not fun to deal with, especially when running long distances.
-The Falcon Elite 4 is a fairly comfortable shoe, mainly thanks to its upper and its midsole.
-The upper of the Falcon Elite 4 does a good job of providing comfort thanks to its mesh design and synthetic overlays.
+.
+The Falcon Elite 4 is pretty solid in the comfort department, mainly thanks to its upper and its midsole.
+The upper of the Falcon Elite 4 does a nice job of providing comfort thanks to its mesh design and synthetic overlays.
 The mesh provides good flexibility and breathability, which are two key components in the comfort of a shoe.
 The synthetic overlays then add some extra security and snugness to the upper.
 In tandem, they make the upper allow for good movement, while still being secure, which is a very comfortable feeling.
 The midsole contributes to comfort with its EVA foam and AdiPrene technology.
 These both offer good cushioning, and help reduce overall impacts on the foot.
 This makes for a much smoother ride overall.
 The comfort of the Adidas Falcon Elite 4 is pretty good altogether.

 When it comes to style, Adidas is very popular.
 This is not just limited to running shoes either, as they are very popular among non-runners as well.
 The Adidas Falcon Elite 4 has a very simplistic and clean design.
 Offered in mostly darker colors, the Falcon Elite 4 is a very minimalist looking shoe.
-As a result, this shoe would probably fare pretty well as an everyday shoe, since its design is pretty casual and clean.
+As a result, this shoe would probably fare pretty well as a shoe for everyday use, since its design is pretty casual and clean.
 This is one area Adidas tends to excel in, as other brands like Asics

 generally don’t make shoes that are as easy to use everyday.

-When it comes to protection, the Falcon Elite 4 is decent.
-The main factors that affect this are the upper and the midsole.
+In terms of protection, the Falcon Elite 4 is decent.
+The main factors that affect this are the midsole and the upper.
 The upper protects the foot from debris that can get in by simply covering the foot.
 The upper also offers protection by stabilizing the foot well.
-This makes each stride less dangerous, and can help prevent twists and sprains.
-The midsole contributes once again with its EVA foam and AdiPrene material.
+This makes each stride less dangerous and can help prevent twists and sprains.
+The midsole adds protection once again through its foam and AdiPrene material.
 These two materials protect the foot by reducing the impact of shocks, which makes for a more safe and comfortable stride.

-Responsiveness can be thought of as how well a shoe returns energy with every step.
+Responsiveness can be thought of as how well a shoe gives back energy from every step.
 More simply put, it basically describes how natural a stride feels with the shoe on.
 The midsole usually plays the biggest role in determining responsiveness.
 This is due to the fact that the midsole is positioned in such a way that it influences the energy of each step heavily.
-The EVA foam does a pretty job of returning energy thanks to its inherently springy nature.
+The EVA foam is pretty solid at returning energy thanks to its inherently springy nature.
 Each step is pretty natural and the shoe does not require too much energy to step and push off.
-Overall, the midsole is the main determining factor for the responsiveness of the Falcon Elite 4, and it does a pretty good, if not amazing, job.
+Overall, the midsole is the main determining factor for the responsiveness within the Falcon Elite 4, and it does a pretty good, if not amazing, job.

 The main sources of support

-in the Adidas Falcon Elite 4 are the upper and the midsole.
-The upper contributes once again with its synthetic overlays.
-The mesh of the upper is the piece that allows for good movement, while the overlays are what secure and support the foot in tandem with it.
+in the Adidas Falcon Elite 4 are the midsole and upper.
+The upper plays a role again through the synthetic overlays it has.
+The mesh of the upper is the piece that allows for good movement, while the overlays are what secure and support the foot with it.
 The combined effect of these components is to offer a great deal of support from above.
 The midsole adds support once again through its cushioning and shock absorption from its EVA and AdiPrene foam.
 These support the foot while running by reducing impacts, which makes the stride more smooth and stable.
-Overall, the Falcon Elite 4 is a pretty well supported shoe.
+Overall, the Falcon Elite 4 is a pretty well-supported shoe.

 In terms of terrain, the Adidas Falcon Elite 4 should fare well on most commonly ran terrains.
 The shoe will probably fare best on city

 like terrains, namely concrete and asphalt, though other terrains like dirt or grass should not be much of an issue for the Falcon Elite 4.
-More extreme terrains should probably be avoided however.
-The shoes can be used in the rain, though caution should definitely be exercised as they are not waterproof.
+More extreme terrains should probably be avoided, however.
+The shoes can be used in the rain, though care should definitely be taken as they are not waterproof.

 Traction is the ability of a shoe to grip onto various surfaces.
-The traction offered by the Falcon Elite 4 is fairly good, though definitely not exceptional.
+Falcon Elite 4 has traction that is fairly good, though definitely not exceptional.
 The main proponent of this is the carbon rubber outsole.
 Carbon rubber generally does a good job at gripping surfaces, though for less tractioned surfaces like trail, there may be a bit less grip.
-Overall, traction shouldn’t be an issue in most cases for the Falcon Elite 4.
+Overall, traction shouldn’t be a problem in most cases for the Falcon Elite 4.
 It may suffer a bit, but should definitely still be usable in non-city terrains.

-Flexibility is a trait that helps prevent common twists and sprains by allowing the foot to move more naturally.
-The upper plays a big part in the flexibility of the Falcon Elite 4, thanks again to its mesh design.
+Flexibility can help prevent common twists and sprains by allowing the foot to move more naturally, and is a useful trait as such.
+The upper plays a big part in the flexibility in the Falcon Elite 4, thanks again to its mesh design.
 Mesh is a flexible material because of the way it is woven, with intentional holes.
 Another factor that contributes to the flexibility of the Falcon Elite 4 is its midsole.
 The midsole’s EVA foam adds some flexibility, as EVA is inherently a very flexible material.
 Overall, the flexibility of this shoe is definitely adequate, though, once again, not particularly outstanding.

 The Falcon Elite 4 is a fairly stable

-shoe, mainly due to the upper and midsole.
+shoe, mostly because of the midsole and also the upper.
 The upper’s mesh and synthetic overlays come in again.
 Together, as mentioned before, they provide much stability to the foot by simultaneously securing it while running, and allowing for good range of movement.
 The midsole comes in again as well with its foam cushioning and AdiPrene material.
 These adds stability by reducing impacts while running, which makes for an overall less disruptive, and more cohesive stride.
 The stability of the Falcon Elite 4 is pretty good thanks to its midsole and upper.

 Overall, the Adidas Falcon Elite 4 is a pretty solid shoe, despite being on the lower end in terms of features and technology.
 It’s midsole, upper, and outsole are all fairly standard, and a good value overall for the price.
 The Falcon Elite 4 might not be the best choice for more intense or seasoned runners, but for light running, they are definitely a great choice.